This post may contain affiliate links. I may receive a small commission, at no cost to you, if you make a purchase

 Therefore, if you want to focus on just the Booking.com affiliate program, it makes sense to mainly focus on content around the top-visited destinations.

-Booking.com claims that the popular destinations frequently change and so Booking.com affiliates should pay attention to what is showing up in their inspiring search boxes.
-Also, Booking.com recommends checking out trending destinations on their blog as they often reveal the current trends there.
+Booking.com claims that popular destinations frequently change, so Booking.com affiliates should pay attention to what is showing up in their inspiring search boxes.

 Find Low Competition Keywords